collindching/collinching.github.io/_pages/about.md

 ## Who I am

-Hi, I'm Collin.
-As a data scientist, I help businesses make decisions through statistics, programming, and communication.
-I am well-versed in R and Python, and am pretty handy with Excel too.
+Hi, I'm Collin and I am a data scientist.
+I help businesses make decisions through well-informed statistical analysis.
+I use R and Python on a daily basis, and am pretty handy with Excel too.
+I'm currently a contract marketing decision scientist at FAANG.

 I received my bachelors in statistics from UCLA in 2018, and don't have immediate plans for furthering my formal education.
 However, I consider this website to be continuation of my learning journey.

-At the moment, I'm a contract marketing decision scientist at FAANG.
+In my free time, I'll be learning statistics and collecting my notes and thoughts here.

-In my spare time, I cook, play table tennis, and catch up with friends.
+Outside of work and study, I like to cook, play table tennis, and catch up with friends.

 ## Motivations for blogging